 automatically restart at 4 AM local time.
 To update your time settings,

 - Press O (green button) to access Date and Time settings.

 - Enter the current date using the device number pad.

-- Enter the current time in 24-hour format (military time), using the device number pad.
+- Enter the current time in 24-hour format, using the device number pad.

 - Press O (green button) to save your settings.

 PPS - 21 Invalid Merchant Error

 If you experience a PPS - 21 Invalid Merchant error on the terminal, contact Merchant Support for assistance.

 Our support team is here to help you with device setup and beyond.
 If you have questions, contact CardPointe Support.